Kosta Kulundzic: Biography

 Kulundzic was originally trained as an architect and graduated from the École nationale supérieure des Beaux-Arts de Paris (Paris National Fine Arts School) in 1998.
 In 2012, he was awarded the Claude Berthault prize.

 He has taught at the Ecole Nationale Supérieure d’Architecture of Paris Val-de-Seine, at Paris-Sud University, at Honolulu Museum of Art School and he now teaches classical drawing at Hawaii University.

 Kosta Kulundzic is grandson of an orthodox priest.
 He is of Serbian descent.

 Work

 In 2012, Kosta Kulundzic founded the Under Realist movement with Serbian artist Vuk Vidor and French artist Stephan Pencréac’h.
 The movement was created as a reaction against the over-conceptualisation of contemporary painting: for them, the image is more important than the idea.
 The Under Realism is a grouping of artists who share the same vision of the artist's condition and are trying to free themselves from the diktats of markets and trends.

 Kulundzic grandfather was an orthodox priest, which reflect in his work as he builds parallels between religious texts and the violence of contemporary society.
-He stages a carnivalesque reversal of values, an depicts a world in which women took power over men and perform the most ghastly of crimes in a playful atmosphere.
+He stages a carnivalesque reversal of values, and depicts a world in which women took power over men and perform the most ghastly of crimes in a playful atmosphere.